 - Loss of Nationality/Renunciation: Suspended due to COVID-19.

 Emergency Services Available: We remain open for emergency services to U.S. citizens in the Kingdom of Denmark.
-U.S. citizens who have emergency travel taking place within this period can still get a temporary passport.
+U.S. citizens who have emergency travel taking place can still get a temporary, emergency passport.
 Please write us at CopenhagenACS@state.gov to schedule an appointment for your emergency passport.
 We will work with you to get you a passport in time for your scheduled travel.
 For life or death emergencies where you cannot send an e-mail please call us at + 33 41 71 00 during business hours or at + 33 41 74 00 after business hours.

 If you are Sick: If you are exhibiting flu-like symptoms do not come to the U.S. Embassy for assistance.
 Call the Danish COVID-19 hotline for assistance: + 70 20 02 33.
 A medical professional will provide you instructions on next steps for testing and care.

 Travelers Recently Arrived from the United States Seeking Appointments at the Embassy: Danish government authorities strongly encourage any travelers arriving in Denmark from the United States – which is currently classified as a “banned country” – to self-quarantine for 10 days upon arrival in Denmark.